Flajakay/webnovel_platfrom/README.md

-# Opowiadamy - Novel Platform

 A full-stack web platform for creating, reading, and managing novels.
-Built with React frontend and Node.js API backend.

 **⚠️ Development Status**